 Eventually, TK will also impact the cost of administering the WaKIDS assessment, which is based on a per-student fee.
 TK would have increased the number of students assessed in 2020-2021, but this was offset by overall low kindergarten enrollment due to COVID-19.
 As more school districts begin to offer TK, the cost of teacher training and student assessment may increase beyond the current projections.
-With schools returning back to being in-person, the kindergarten student population in 2021-2022 has nearly gone back to the pre-pandemic years along with growth in TK population.
+With schools returning to in-person instruction, the kindergarten student population in 2021-2022 has nearly returned to prepandemic years along with growth in TK population.

 Another challenge faced by the program is the current licensing agreement with the assessment vendor, Teaching Strategies, limits the access districts have to prior student data.

 The assessment tool used in WaKIDS is also used by the Early Childhood Education and Assistance Program (ECEAP), Washington's state-funded preschool.
 OSPI holds a license for use of the assessment in kindergarten and TK.
 The Department of Children, Youth and Families (DCYF) holds the license for use of the assessment in ECEAP, as well as for other preschool programs in Washington state.
 If a school district chooses to use the Teaching Strategies assessment tool for district-funded preschool programs, for instance developmental preschool programs serving students with disabilities, they must purchase access under the DCYF license.
 The two licenses do not interface with one another.
 ECEAP data for preschool students moving to kindergarten must be manually transferred from the DCYF to the OSPI license each year.
 The transfer does not extend any other preschool programs that purchased access under the DCYF license, including district-based programs.
 This means that school administrators and kindergarten teachers may have access to ECEAP data but not data from other district-based preschool programs.
-OSPI and DCYF would like to resolve this fragmented arrangement during the next contract negotiation with Teaching Strategies in FY 22.
+OSPI and DCYF would like to resolve this fragmented arrangement and in conversation with the assessment vendor to reach the desired outcome for both agencies.